KTRW

 KTRW (630 kHz) is a locally owned AM radio station licensed to Opportunity, Washington, and serving the Spokane metropolitan area.
 It airs a Christian talk and teaching radio format for part of its day, with adult standards heard in several time slots by day and most of the night.
 Though it uses the KTW call sign in its marketing, KTRW is not related to the original Seattle radio station KTW which was at 1250 kHz and is now called KKDZ.

 KTRW's license is held by the Mutual Broadcasting System, LLC, owned by Thomas Read, along with KFIO and KSPO.
-This Mutual Broadcasting System is unrelated to the defunct nationwide radio network of the same name; however, the station has been using this and the Liberty Broadcasting System name as part of the station's promotion.
+This Mutual Broadcasting System is unrelated to the defunct nationwide radio network of the same name; as part of the station's promotion, KTRW uses the name of another defunct network, the Liberty Broadcasting System.

 Technical data

 By day, KTRW transmits with 530 watts, with a non-directional signal.
 It reduces power at night to 53 watts to avoid interfering with other stations on 630 AM.
 With its low power, KTRW's signal is confined to Spokane and adjacent communities.
 KTRW is simulcast on 250–watt FM translator K243CG at 96.5 MHz.